 Staff Common Reading Group

-This group provides informal lunch time opportunities for staff to engage in conversations related to a common reading that centers topics related to diversity, equity, inclusion and belonging.
+This group provides informal lunch time opportunities for staff to engage in conversations related to a common reading that centers topics related to diversity, equity, and inclusion.
 The books chosen are based on staff suggestions and provided by Gutman Library.